kiritsuku/amora/README.md

 Important sbt commands:

-- `backend/preStart` - Launches server application.
+- `backend/reStart` - Launches server application.
 After that the `run_electron` executable can be run.
 - `;scalacPlugin/clean;scalacPlugin/test` - Runs the scalac plugin.
+- `firefoxPlugin/genFirefoxPlugin` - Generates the firefox plugin.
+It can be tested with `run_firefox_plugin`.